 Structure and finance

-Besides its headquarters in Rome, FAO is present in over 130 countries.
-The decentralized network includes five regional offices, 10 subregional offices, two multidisciplinary teams, 74 fully fledged country offices (excluding those hosted in regional and subregional offices), eight offices with technical officers/FAO Representatives, and 38 countries covered through multiple accreditation.
-In addition, the Organization maintains five liaison offices and four information offices in developed countries.
+FAO’s decentralized network includes five regional offices, nine subregional offices, 80 fully fledged country offices (excluding those hosted in regional and subregional offices), three offices with technical officers/FAO Representatives, and 38 countries covered through multiple accreditation.
+In addition, the Organization has five liaison offices – and is in the process of opening a sixth – as well as two information offices in developed countries.

-As of 1 July 2012, FAO employed 1847 professional staff (including Junior Professional Officers, Associate Professional Officers and National Professional Officers) and 1729 support staff.
+As of 31 December 2015, FAO employed 1738 professional staff and 1510 support staff.
 Figures only refer to staff holding fixed term and continuing appointments.
-Approximately 55 percent are based at headquarters in Rome, while the remainder work in offices worldwide.
-During the last 15 years, the proportion of women in the professional staff category has nearly doubled, from 19 percent to 36 percent.
+Approximately 57 percent are based at headquarters in Rome, while the remainder work in offices worldwide.
+During the last 15 years, the proportion of women in the professional staff category has nearly doubled, from 19 percent to 37 percent.

 Programmes and projects

-In 2010-11, FAO implemented programmes and projects with a total value of US$1,707 million.
-About five percent are funded by assessed contributions through the FAO Technical Cooperation Programme (TCP) and the Special Programme for Food Security (SPFS).
-The remaining 95 percent are funded from voluntary contributions, through the Government Cooperative Programme (25 percent), Unilateral Trust Fund (UTF) (six percent), other forms of Trust Funds (64 percent), that include UN Joint Programmes.
+In 2014-15, FAO implemented programmes and projects with a total value of USD 1 617 million.
+About eight percent are funded by assessed contributions through the FAO Technical Cooperation Programme (TCP).
+The remaining 92 percent are funded from voluntary contributions, through the Government Cooperative Programme (34 percent), Unilateral Trust Fund (UTF) (eight percent) and other forms of Trust Funds (50 percent) that include UN Joint Programmes.

 Funding and expenditure

 FAO's overall programme of work is funded by assessed and voluntary contributions.
 The assessed contributions are member countries' contributions, set at the biennial FAO Conference.
-The FAO regular budget for the 2012-2013 biennium is USD 1 billion.
-The voluntary contributions provided by members and other partners support technical and emergency (including rehabilitation) assistance to governments, as well as direct support to FAO's core work.
-The voluntary contributions are expected to exceed USD 1.4 billion in 2012-13.
+The total FAO Budget planned for 2016-17 is USD 2.6 billion.
+The voluntary contributions provided by Members and other partners support technical and emergency (including rehabilitation) assistance to governments for clearly defined purposes linked to the results framework, as well as direct support to FAO's core work.
+The voluntary contributions are expected to reach approximately USD 1,6 billion in 2016-17.